-10-month sleep regression causes, signs - and how I survived it
+10 month sleep regression causes, signs - and how I survived it

-Parenting choices are made with the tools and knowledge available at the time and in the best interests of the parent, baby and family, and that's okay.
 Here writer and mum-of-one, Carla shares her experience of dealing with the 10-month sleep regression.

-It's a progression.
-And during it they just don't want to sleep anymore because they are too focused on practising their new skills.
+It's a progression in your baby's development.
+During this phase, your baby is learning and practising lots of new skills.
 The 10-month sleep regression means they are learning, growing and developing.
 We know it's exhausting, but it's a good thing, we promise.
 And it's temporary, lasting from two to six weeks.

 The 10-month sleep regression is also down to physical changes.
 Firstly, your baby is becoming increasingly more mobile, maybe pulling themselves up or trying to walk.